Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Competition.
 We’ve already touched on the fact that the privacy coin sector is a crowded space and Zcash will need to compete with a host of other coins with similar features.
 Some are built from the ground up to offer complete anonymity, while others offer privacy as an optional feature.
 Check out the guide to Zcash competitors further down this page for details of other projects worth monitoring.

 - Links with illegal activities.
 Unsurprisingly, coins that allow privacy and anonymity also gain popularity with the criminal underworld.
-For example, in its 2017 Internet Organized Crime Threat Assessment (IOCTA), Europol stated that Zcash (along with Monero and Ethereum) are gaining popularity within the digital underground.
-Such links to criminal activities can affect the public perception of a coin and limit its widespread use.
+For example, in its 2017 Internet Organised Crime Threat Assessment (IOCTA), Europol stated that Zcash (along with Monero and Ethereum) are gaining popularity within the digital underground.
+Such links to criminal activities can hamper the public perception of a coin and limit its widespread use.

 - Regulatory threats.
 Criminal links also raise the threat of increased regulation.
 While cryptocurrencies as a whole are regularly rumoured to be under threat due to government crackdowns and legislative changes, there’s also the possibility that privacy coins could be targeted by lawmakers.